Mark Cundari: Playing career

 The Flames recalled Cundari late in the 2012–13 season.
 He made his NHL debut on April 21, 2013, and scored his first goal against Minnesota Wild goaltender Niklas Bäckström.
 He appeared in four games with Calgary and added two assists to go along with 28 points in the AHL combined between Peoria and Abbotsford.
-Cundari failed to impress the Flames coaching staff during training camp prior to the 2013–14 season and was demoted to Abbotsford to begin the season.
-He fell further out of favour by midseason, and was subsequently loaned to the Chicago Wolves, AHL affiliate of the Blues.
+Cundari failed to impress the Flames coaching staff during training camp before the 2013–14 season and was demoted to Abbotsford to begin the season.
+He fell further out of favour by midseason and was subsequently loaned to the Chicago Wolves, AHL affiliate of the Blues.
 However, after recording 13 points in his first 22 games with the Wolves while playing in all defensive situations, Cundari was recalled by Calgary for the final games of the NHL season.

 On July 2, 2015, Cundari left the Flames organization as a free agent to sign a one-year, two-way contract with the San Jose Sharks.
 In the 2015–16 season, Cundari was unable to build upon his previous season in his first season within the Sharks organization.
 He contributed with 8 points in 34 games with the San Jose Barracuda before he was loaned by the Sharks to the Lake Erie Monsters, an affiliate to the Columbus Blue Jackets, for the remainder of the year on March 7, 2016.
 Cundari appeared in 7 regular season games with the Monsters, before suffering an injury that ruled him out for the remainder of the season.

-As an impending free agent, Cundari left the NHL to sign his first contract abroad in agreeing to a one-year deal with German DEL club, Augsburger Panther on June 9, 2016.
-After two seasons with the Panthers, Cundari left at the completion of his contract opting to continue with the DEL on a one-year pact with Eisbären Berlin on June 13, 2018.
+As an impending free agent, Cundari left the NHL to sign his first contract abroad in agreeing to a one-year deal with the German DEL club, Augsburger Panther on June 9, 2016.
+After two seasons with the Panthers, Cundari left after his contract opting to continue with the DEL on a one-year pact with Eisbären Berlin on June 13, 2018.

-Cundari single season in Berlin during the 2018–19 campaign was cut short through injury, limited to just 14 games for 7 points.
+Cundari's single season in Berlin during the 2018–19 campaign was cut short through injury, limited to just 14 games for 7 points.
 As a free agent in the off-season, Cundari continued his tenure in the DEL, securing a one-year contract with Krefeld Pinguine on May 21, 2019.